tokenika/tokenika.github.io/web/web.md

 #### Brendan Blumer

 BlockOne CEO.
-Serial entreproneur, with roots in the gaming industry and real estate.
-Since 2015 he has moved his focus to blockchain techonlogies.
+Serial entrepreneur, with roots in the gaming industry and real estate.
+Since 2015 he has moved his focus to blockchain technologies.

 #### Daniel Larimer - @bytemaster, @dan, @dantheman

 BlockOne CTO.
-Father of the concept of DAC (Decentralized Autonomous Company, crrently known as DAO, Decentralized Autonomous Organisation).
-Built two of the most widely used dApps: BitShares and Steem.
+Father of the concept of DAC (Decentralized Autonomous Company, currently known as DAO, Decentralized Autonomous Organisation).
+Built two of the most widely used decentralized applications: BitShares and Steem.

 #### Ian Grigg - @iang

 BlockOne partner.
-Inventor of the tripple entry ledger Ricardian contracts.
+Inventor of the triple entry ledger Ricardian contracts.
 Industry leader in identity and cryptography.

 #### Nathan Hourt - @modprobe